sctlcd/pearl/README.md

 ##### No result found page

 - Humoristic picture and message letting know the user no result have been found matching with his/her search.
-- Link redirecting to Products Home.
+- Link redirecting to Products Home page

 Back to [top](#TableOfContents)